|

 community and junior colleges.
 Programs usually last either 1 year and

-result in a certificate or diploma, or 2 years and result in an
+result in a certificate or diploma, or 2 years and result in an associate

-terminology, as well as typing, transcription, recordkeeping,
+as typing, transcription, recordkeeping, accounting, and insurance

-techniques, clinical and diagnostic procedures, pharmaceutical
+processing.
+Students learn laboratory techniques, clinical and diagnostic

-principles, the administration of medications, and first aid.
-They study
+procedures, pharmaceutical principles, the administration of medications,

-office practices, patient relations, medical law, and ethics.
-There are
+and first aid.
+They study office practices, patient relations, medical law,

-various organizations that accredit medical assisting programs.
+and ethics.
+There are various organizations that accredit medical assisting

-Programs are accredited by the
+programs.
+Programs are accredited by the Accrediting

-Accrediting Bureau of Health Education Schools.
+Bureau of Health Education Schools.
+Accredited programs

-Formal training in medical assisting, while generally preferred, is not
+Formal training in medical assisting, while generally

-although this practice is less common than in the past.
+the job, although this practice is less common than in the past.
 Applicants

 usually need a high school diploma or the equivalent.
 Recommended high